slip-slap/slip-slap.github.io/_posts/2018-04-25-math-structure-abstract-algebra-group-action.md

    there is an element $g \in G$ such that $g \cdot x = y$
 2. The action is faithful is the intersection of the stabilizers $G_x$ for $x
    \in X$ consists only of the trivial element $e_G$.

+#### Galois
+1. Here the element in group G is a map, it is not a single element.